Peter Roy Barber

-Peter Roy Barber (1927 – 11 December 1980), known as "The Laughing Killer", was an English-born South African serial killer who murdered two mistresses and a 12-year-old girl in Pinetown between 1973 and 1979.
-He was additionally suspected of murdering another mistress, but was acquitted of that crime since her body was never found.
+Peter Roy Barber (1927 – 11 December 1980), known as the Laughing Killer, was an English-born South African serial killer who murdered two mistresses and a twelve-year-old girl in Pinetown, near Durban, between 1973 and 1979.
+He was additionally suspected of murdering another mistress but was acquitted of that crime since her body was never found.

 Convicted and sentenced to death for his confirmed crimes, Barber later confessed to all four murders in an attempt to have his sentence commuted.
 This was unsuccessful, and he was executed in 1980.

 Early life

-Little is known of Barber's early life.
+Little is known of Peter Roy Barber's early life.
 Born in 1927 in Hastings, Sussex, he joined the Royal Air Force in 1946, where he served as a batman.
-Sometime in the 1950s, he married a woman, but the union fell through and he moved to Newbury.
-He opened a bakery business in Kingsclere called "Sundriesman", but the venture proved unsuccessful and he was declared bankrupt in December 1955.
+Sometime in the 1950s, Barber married a woman, but the union fell through and he moved to Newbury.
+He opened a bakery business in Kingsclere called Sundriesman, but the venture proved unsuccessful and he was declared bankrupt in December 1955.

 Affair

 In 1958, Barber remarried and returned to Hastings.
-Over the next couple of years, he served as a chairman for the parent–teacher association at the Sandown Primary School.
-In 1967, during a meeting at the association, Barber met fellow committee member Irene Helen Jones, a married woman with two children.
-The pair quickly fell in love and began an extramarital affair, with Barber often visiting the Jones household.
-He was ill-regarded by other family members, especially by Jones' son Bryan, who would later claim that Barber often shunned the children and even kicked him down the stairs once.
+Over the next couple of years, he served as a chairman for the parent–teacher association (PTA) at Sandown Primary School.
+In 1967, during a PTA meeting, Barber met fellow committee member Irene Helen Jones, a married woman with two children.
+The pair fell in love and began an extramarital affair, with Barber often visiting the Jones household.
+He was ill-regarded by Jones's other family members, especially by her son Bryan, who would later claim that Barber often shunned the children and kicked him down the stairs on one occasion.

-Aside from his position as a chairman, Barber also owned a timber construction business which supplied local greenhouses, garden sheds and pathways.
-By 1971, Barber had amassed a debt of £6,000.
-Another tragedy struck the Barber family later that year, when their 14-year-old son Timothy accidentally hanged himself off a tree branch while playing in the woods.
-In an attempt to start a new life, Barber and his current wife moved to live in a caravan near Pamber Heath, but he continued seeing Jones.
+Aside from his position as PTA chairman, Barber also owned a timber construction business which supplied local greenhouses, garden sheds and pathways.
+By 1971, he had amassed a debt of £6,000.
+Tragedy struck Barber's family later that year when his fourteen-year-old son Timothy accidentally hanged himself from a tree branch while playing in the woods.
+In an attempt to start a new life, Barber and his wife moved into a caravan park near Pamber Heath, but he continued seeing Jones.